 Based in Glasgow, Scotland, she is a lynchpin of the vibrant and thriving Scottish folk scene, performing regularly with a wide range of artists including her own projects ‘Jenn Butterworth & Laura-Beth Salter’, ‘Kinnaris Quintet’ and experimental folk-jam group ‘The Blas Collective’.

 In recent years she has performed on a host of award winning and nominated studio albums, including Kinnaris Quintet’s ‘Free One’, which was longlisted for Scottish Album of the Year in 2019.
 In the same year, Kinnaris Quintet won the coveted ‘Belhaven Award for Innovation in Traditional Music’.

 Jenn works as regular accompanist for acclaimed fiddle player Ryan Young; they were nominated for Folk Band of the Year at the Scots Trad Music Awards in 2018, and were the only UK act to have been selected to perform at Womex 2019 in Tampere, Finland.

-Jenn is also a highly recognised teacher, with a wide range of experience, and was awarded ‘Tutor of the Year’ at the 2015 Scots Trad Music Awards.
+Jenn is also a highly recognised teacher with a wide range of experience, and was awarded ‘Tutor of the Year’ at the 2015 Scots Trad Music Awards.
 She is Lecturer in Practical Studies in the Traditional Music Department of the Royal Conservatoire of Scotland, is a regular member of the teaching staff for Glasgow Fiddle Workshop and has recently taught for Fèisean nan Gàidheal, the National Youth Folk Ensemble (EFDSS), Halsway Manor & Burg Fürsteneck (Germany).

-“Butterworth powers the show with driving guitar.”
-The Metro
+“Butterworth powers the show with driving guitar.”? – The Metro